 What comes after the dust test?

 After your dust test shows that your dust is combustible, you will need to complete a dust hazard analysis (DHA).
 NFPA 652 does not specify who should do this, as long as they are “an expert” and their knowledge is satisfactory to the facility owners.
 Safety, maintenance, and shop floor managers can all be involved.

 Nauset Engineering is here to help

-If you have concerns that your dust collection system may not meet safety standards, contact Nauset Engineering and a service technician can help evaluate your system’s performance.
+If you have concerns that your industrial dust collection system may not meet safety standards, contact Nauset Engineering and a service technician can help evaluate your system’s performance.

 How to submit dust for the NFPA 652 dust test

 Take samples from the dirty air side of the dust collector for best results.
 For an accurate measurement, empty the collection drum and then collect a recently pulsed sample.
 In a full drum, large particles may settle and leave smaller ones at the top.

 If you don’t have a dust collector, you can collect dust from surfaces or machines in your shop.
 Just make sure the sample represents your general dust.
 Don’t collect damp dust or large chunks.